junlimfe/Capstone2/README.md

 * SVM: use Kernel Trick along with other hyperparameter tuning to evaluate the accuracy of the model with respect to the aforementioned methods.

-* Bayesian Optimization: compare the efficacy and efficiency using Bayesian Optimizaiton to Randomized Search Cross Validation.
+* Bayesian Optimization: compare the efficacy and efficiency using Bayesian Optimization to Randomized Search Cross Validation.

 * Due to RAM constraints, I had to train a 10% sample of the original dataset.
 Without resource limitations, I would pursue training on the full dataset.
 Preliminary tests showed that the bigger the training size, the lower the RMSE.